Mobilizing The Next Generation of Marine Scientists

 The film highlights the mission of The Marine Mammal Center as a model for global marine mammal conservation, and documents Holman's visit to the Center to acquire new skillsets and knowledge to bring back home.

-These free, comprehensive educator guides are designed to compliment the film experience, and have been designed for learners in grades 3-5 and grades 6-8.
-Each guide comes with a digital version and a print version:
+These free, comprehensive educator guides are designed to complement the film experience, and have been designed for learners in grades 3-5 and grades 6-8.
+Each guide comes with a digital version and a print version.

 Looking for More Resources?